farnoosh27/Covid-19-Analysis/README.md

 ## Libraries
 The Hmisc library is a package in R that provides various functions for data manipulation, analysis, and visualization.
 Some of the commonly used functions in this library include:

+* ggplot2 - a powerful data visualization library that allows you to create a wide range of charts and graphs.

+* dplyr - a library for data manipulation and transformation, with functions for filtering, grouping, and summarizing data.

+* tidyr - a library for data cleaning and reshaping, with functions for converting data between wide and long formats.

+* caret - a library for machine learning, with functions for data preprocessing, model training, and model evaluation.

+* stringr - a library for working with strings, with functions for text manipulation and pattern matching.

+* lubridate - a library for working with dates and times, with functions for parsing, formatting, and manipulating date-time objects.

+* tidymodels - a collection of libraries for machine learning, including dplyr, ggplot2, and caret, with a consistent and unified syntax.

+* purrr - a library for functional programming, with functions for applying functions to data, iterating over data structures, and working with lists.

+* data.table - a library for data manipulation and aggregation, optimized for large datasets and fast performance.

+* magrittr - a library for creating pipelines of data transformations, with functions for chaining operations together and improving code readability.